AGCCS/AGCCS-CTRL22/demesh/README.md

 ## Compiling and Installing ESP32 Firmware

-In the case you are familar with ESP-MDF, check that you have udated at lesat to version "v1.0_107", so no "beta".
+In the case you are familar with ESP-MDF, check that you have updated at lesat to version "v1.0_107", so no "beta".
 This is crucial because the underlying  ESP-IDF was upgraded from "v3.3.2" to "v4.2.0" and we have updated `demesh.c` accordingly.
 You're then set to configure and compile `demesh`

 In the case you are not familar with ESP-MDF, there are a number of concepts to become aquainted to, but we believe its worth the effort.
 Go to the repository and get a copy of ESP-MDF "v1.0".
-This is described in [ESP-MDF Getting Started](https://docs.espressif.com/projects/esp-mdf/en/latest/get-started/index.html#get-esp-mdf):
+This is described in [ESP-**M**DF Getting Started](https://docs.espressif.com/projects/esp-mdf/en/latest/get-started/index.html#get-esp-mdf):

 ```
 mkdir esp